eclipse-rdf4j/rdf4j-doc/site/content/documentation/programming/federation.md

 ```

 In order to deploy a FedX configuration the repository configuration template needs to be placed in a `config.ttl` file in the RDF4J application dir.
-The full location is `[Rdf4j_DATA]/server/repositories/[REPOSITORY_ID]/config.ttl`, see <a href="/documentation/tools/server-workbench/#repository-configuration">here</a> for further details.
+The full location is `[Rdf4j_DATA]/server/repositories/[REPOSITORY_ID]/config.ttl`, see [here](/documentation/tools/server-workbench/#repository-configuration) for further details.

 ## FedX in Java Applications